-The other option is to work with a flexible buyer that can provide an answer to your issues.
-Unlike traditional listings with a real estate agent, we can start working on buying your house immediately and often close in less than a week.
+Your other option is a flexible buyer who will address your uniquesituation.
+Unlike traditional listings, in which you work with a real estate agent, we buy your house promptly and close in under a week!

 Step 1 – Set the Right Price